gjinrexhaj/java-neural-network/README.md

 This project was created with IntelliJ IDEA, but any IDE (or text editor + environment) that supports Java and Maven should suffice.

-This project's specified Java version is 23, but most (if not all) of its code is likely backwards-compatible with earlier versions.
+This project's specified Java version is 23, but most (if not all) of its code is likely backwards-compatible.

-TODO: add info about external libraries added through Maven

 ### Cloning
 You can clone this repository by opening a terminal, navigating to your desired project directory, and typing: